-Shadowing is an observational experience for a period of five days or less.
-Please see the Shadowing Frequently Asked Questions (FAQs) below
+Shadowing is an observation-only experience for a period of up to 24 hours.
+Please see the Frequently Asked Questions below.

-We are now accepting applications for Summer 2013
+We are accepting shadowing applications for the spring semester.

 Student Placement Services contact information: